remnrem/luna-doc/docs/ref/manipulations.md

-So, we'd select 'splice' mode: by default, this uses the staging annotations to align segments (`N1`, `N2`, `N3`, `R`, `W` and `?`), editting segments such that the resulting output is cleanly/consistently aligned.
+So, we'd select 'splice' mode: by default, this uses the staging annotations to align segments (`N1`, `N2`, `N3`, `R`, `W` and `?`), editing segments such that the resulting output is cleanly/consistently aligned.
 We'll put the new EDF in the folder `fin/`:

 ```
 mkdir fin
 ```
-and run `EFD-MINUS`:
+and run `EDF-MINUS`:
 ```
 luna m.lst -o out.db -s EDF-MINUS out=fin/splice policy=splice
 ```